by Tony Vidler

 The key to adjusting successfully and transitioning from a lifestyle business to a commercial enterprise which can absorb the increasing cost of client acquisition together with the increasing overheads is to create leverage everywhere possible inside the practice.

 Today’s advisers have some time to adjust courtesy of the legal power of contractual rights to ongoing income streams.
-Renewals, trails, AUM fees…call them whatever you want…however the right to a residual income stream for providing ongoing service to clients whom the adviser sourced and introduced provides practices with the ability through predictable revenue (for a while at least) to introduce leverage through better work practices, better use of technology which costs less than labour does, delegation to lower cost workers both inside and outside of the firm, and so forth.
+Renewals, trails, AUM fees…call them whatever you want…however the right to a residual income stream for providing ongoing service to clients whom the adviser sourced and introduced provides practices with the ability through (somewhat) predictable revenue (for a while at least) to introduce leverage through better work practices, better use of technology which costs less than labour does, delegation to lower cost workers both inside and outside of the firm, and so forth.

 Reinvesting a reasonably high proportion of earnings into better systems, greater capacity, more effective marketing systems, growing good people in the firm in support roles and so forth needs to being now, if it hasn’t already begun.
 Those who fail to do so will have the same customer acquisition costs generally, but each additional customer will demand more of the practitioners time and energy which results in hitting full capacity at some point.
 And THAT just put a cap on personal earnings for the adviser together with minimising the likely capital growth of their business.